Okay, hands up if you are sick of the 'follow/unfollow method', spam comments, and algorithm changes on Instagram? 🙋

 Here are some examples of great Instagram bios that tell their audience what they do and in a personable way that make me want to hit that follow button!

-P.S. @luxundpoppy is actually one of my Instagrowth Early-Bird students and her account has been growing like crazy!
-Don't forget to join the VIP waiting list here!
+P.S. @luxundpoppy is actually one of my Instagrowth students and her account has been growing like crazy!
+Learn more about Instagrowth here!

 Believe it or not, I just spent a good half an hour trying to find good examples of bios within many other niches.
 I looked through fitness accounts, photographer's feeds, foodstagrammers, and more - but came up short.
 Most people just list their name and where they are from.